johnmcdowall/ember_sketch/README.md

     $ embersketch new <project_name>

+Here's a 5m tutorial on how to use Embersketch:

+<iframe style='height: 600px; width:100%;' src="//www.youtube.com/embed/pHdcXM0R3AA" frameborder="0" allowfullscreen></iframe>

 ## Layout

 Everything you need is in the ```source``` sub-directory.
 All of the relevant Javascript is in the ```partials/_javascripts.html.erb``` file.
 Go wild!